wayneashleyberry/awesome-podcasts/readme.md

 - [99% Invisible](http://99percentinvisible.org/) - Design is everywhere in our lives, perhaps most importantly in the places where we've just stopped noticing.
 - [Benjamen Walker's Theory of Everything](https://toe.prx.org/) - Personally connecting the dots.
 All of them.
+- [Do By Friday](http://dobyfriday.com/) - A weekly challenge show hosted by Merlin Mann, Alex Cox, and Max Temkin.
 - [Radiolab](http://www.radiolab.org/) - Radiolab is a show about curiosity.
 - [Slack Variety Pack](https://slack.com/varietypack) - A podcast about work, and the people and teams who do amazing work together.